Are you looking to explore the French countryside? Has France become your home away from home but you wish you didn’t have to take public transit?

 The cost all depends on the size of the vehicle you want, the rental company you’re using and how far in advance you book.

 Rental companies will also require a deposit upon booking to cover any damage or potential additional charges.
-Remember that all prices include VAT (value added tax), which is set around 20%.
+Remember that all prices include VAT (French value-added tax), which is set around 20%.